einbahnstrasse/MUS218A-Soundscapes-FA2025/studio.md

 <img src="/MUS218A-Soundscapes-FA2025/assets/images/studio.work.station.v01.png" alt="workstations">

-These stations with full audio support are best used for recording and mixing.
-If you do not need full support, please try to leave these stations open to those who may need them.
-Of course, if no one else is using them, reserve time at these stations and make ample use of access to a high quality audio system!
+These stations with full audio support are best used for **recording** and **mixing**.
+If you do not need full support or can work on headphones, please leave these stations open to those who may need them.
+You may be asked to move to another computer but only if necessary.
+Of course, if no one else is using these stations, reserve time here and make ample use of access to a high quality audio system!

 ### Using Your Own Computer